jefarmstrong/jefarmstrong.github.io/_posts/2015-04-17-building-mondrian2-astar.markdown

 <div class="row" style="margin-top:20px;">
     <div class="col-sm-12">
         <img class="img-responsive" src="/images/mondrian2/mondrian_maker_1.png"/>
         Here is a screen shot of the AngularJS app I built to design and solve the puzzles.
+Using the palette on the left you can design the puzzle starting position and the goal position.
+When you click 'Solve it' the board layouts are sent the the server and the A* algorithm starts attempting to solve it.
+The client then pings the server for updates.
     </div>
 </div>
 <div class="row" style="margin-top:20px;">